filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/post-workers.md

 ### Remote storage access

+The windowPoSt process requires reading random leafs of all the sealed sectors in a proving deadline, so when setting up windowPoSt workers one needs to consider how the workers can access those files.
+By default

-PoSt workers do not necessarily need local access to the sealed sectors.
-Workers without local access will ask workers with local access to read challenges from their storage.
+At least one PoSt worker needs local read access to the sealed sectors.
+If you have multiple PoSt workers, workers without local sector access will ask workers with sector access to read challenges from their storage.

+The lotus-miner instance disables PoSt-work when a PoSt worker is connected, meaning that a single windowPoSt worker can not rely on reading challenges from the lotus-miner instance.
+And therefore needs read access to the sealed sectors.

+{{< alert icon="warning" >}}
+Storage providers should design their sealed sector access depending on their setup size and also redundancy required.
+If only one PoSt worker has access to the sealed sector that can create a single point of failure.
+If you have multiple partitions in a deadline, having multiple PoSt workers reading challenges from the same source may cause unwanted I/O load.
+{{< /alert >}}

 ### Environment variables